ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

     BBR.state = Drain
     BBR.pacing_gain = BBR.DrainPacingGain    /* pace slowly */
     BBR.cwnd_gain = BBR.DefaultCwndGain      /* maintain cwnd */
+    BBR.drain_start_round = BBR.round_count
 ~~~~

 In Drain, when the amount of data in flight is less than or equal to the
 estimated BDP, meaning BBR estimates that the queue at the bottleneck link
 has been fully drained, then BBR exits Drain and enters ProbeBW.
-To implement
+Normally, this
+condition should be met within one round-trip of entering the drain state.
+However, it could take longer if the bandwdith was overestimated during Startup
+due to interactions with competing flows.
+In that case, BBR enters ProbeBW
+after 3 round-trips, allowing the bandwidth max filter to advance during the
-this, upon every ACK BBR executes:
+next probing cycle.
+To implement this, upon every ACK BBR executes:

 ~~~~
   BBRCheckDrainDone():
-    if (BBR.state == Drain && C.inflight <= BBRInflight(1.0))
+    if (BBR.state == Drain &&
-      BBREnterProbeBW()  /* BBR estimates the queue was drained */
+        (C.inflight <= BBRInflight(1.0) ||
+         BBR.round_count > BBR.drain_start_round + 3))
+      BBREnterProbeBW()
 ~~~~